raleel/cfi-srd-pt/0008_Combat.md

 #### Sharpshooter

 Permits the shooter to move the Hit Location struck by his shot by one step, to an immediately adjoining body area.
 Physiology has an effect on what can be re-targeted and common sense should be applied.
-Thus, using this Special Effect on a humanoid would permit an attacker who rolled a leg shot, to move it up to the abdomen instead.
+Thus, uCanto this Special Effect on a humanoid would permit an attacker who rolled a leg shot, to move it up to the abdomen instead.
 Conversely shooting a griffin in the chest would permit selection of the forelegs, wings, or head.

 #### Maximize Damage